AmitPaz12/TalkApp-WebAPI/README.md

 Clone the project.

+In Terminal:

+Add-Migration init

+update-database

 ## Information

-we created a web service for our application according to the instructions.
+A Web Service for our Android Application.

 [//]: # (head-end)